ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 ### Number of bare metal servers
 {: #vrw-orderinginstance-mgmt-bare-metal}

 You can order 4 - 20 servers.
-All servers will have the same configuration.
+All servers have the same configuration.

 ### vSAN configuration
 {: #vrw-orderinginstance-mgmt-vsan}